openfisca/openfisca-doc/source/simulate/profile-simulation.md

 37       2532     359388.0     141.9     77.2          round_base_decimals = round_base_decimals,
 ```

-Doing a search to find the definition of `iter_cotisations` gives us the following:
+Performing a search to find the definition of `iter_cotisations` gives us the following:

 ```python
     def iter_cotisations():